Statistical mechanics from quantum envariance and exchange symmetry

-Our investigation proceeds as follows: \begin{enumerate} \item \textbf{Principle of envariance} --- We begin by reviewing envariance, following Deffner and Zurek \cite{deffner2016,zurek2003} in Sec.~\ref{Sec-2}, and explain how it underlies the assignment of equal a priori probabilities in the microcanonical ensemble
+Our investigation proceeds as follows: \begin{enumerate} \item \textbf{Principle of envariance} --- In Sec.~\ref{Sec-2}, we review the concept of envariance, following Zurek~\cite{zurek2003} and Deffner (Foundations of statistical mechanics from symmetries of entanglement~\cite{deffner2016,deffner2016}), and explain its role in justifying the equal a priori probability postulate of the microcanonical ensemble.

 \item \textbf{Probability distributions} --- We then derive the Binomial, Poisson, and Gaussian distributions in Sec.~\ref{Sec-3} as natural consequences of quantum measurement statistics, showing that classical randomness is unnecessary; instead, statistical structure arises from entangled quantum states.